alxdavids/draft-privacy-pass/draft-privacy-pass.md

 The field `id` refers to a unique identifier for each public key.
 The field `created` corresponds to the time when the key was created, and the field `expiry` refers to the time when the key expires.
+We intentionally duplicate the `params` field in the `VOPRFPublic` object, as this object can also act independently of the `VOPRFKey` with which it is associated.

 ### Tokens